jauntywunderkind/hq/README.md

-# html-query-selector
+# hq

-> cli tool to select from html stdin
+> html querySelectorAll on the cli